jesuscreyes/rshell/README.md

 4. Enter: `bin/rshell`

+homework 3:

+1. Enter: `cd rshell`

+2. Enter: `git checkout hw3`

+3. Enter: `make`

+4. Enter: `bin/rshell`

 Overview of program
 -------------------

-main.cpp: This program is intended to replicate the functionality of a command shell.
+hw0.cpp: This program is intended to replicate the functionality of a command shell.

 Features:
 - Can execute basic commands such as: `ls`, `echo`, and `mkdir`